-New Senate officers or employees who left a public filing position (as defined in the EIGA) within 30 days of assuming the new position may receive a waiver from the requirement to file a New Filer Report.
+New Senate officers or employees who left a public filing position (as defined in Title I of the EIGA) within 30 days of assuming the new position may receive a waiver from the requirement to file a New Filer Report.
+The filer must submit a waiver request in eFD.
 Please contact the Committee for guidance.

-• Annual Reports: Must be filed each year, no later than May 15th each calendar year.
+o Annual Reports: Must be filed each year, no later than May 15th each calendar year.
 If May 15th falls on a weekend or a federal holiday, the filing deadline is the next business day.

-For Annual Reports covering calendar year 2022, the filing deadline is Monday, May 15, 2023.
+For Annual Reports covering calendar year 2023, the filing deadline is Wednesday, May 15, 2024.

-- O Termination Reports: Must be filed within 30 days of terminating a filing position.
-A Member, officer, or employee who begins another public filing position (as defined in the EIGA) within 30 days of the date of termination may receive a waiver from the requirement to file a Termination Report.
+- Termination Reports: Must be filed within 30 days of terminating a filing position.
+A Member, officer, or employee who begins another public filing position (as defined in Title I of the EIGA) within 30 days of the date of termination may receive a waiver from the requirement to file a Termination Report.
 The filer must submit a waiver request in eFD.
-Employees whose permanent rate of pay falls below the filing threshold are required to file a Termination Report.
+Employees whose permanent rate of pay decreases to below the filing threshold are required to file a Termination Report.
 Please contact the Committee with any questions. - Candidate Reports: Must be filed no later than 30 days after becoming a candidate for nomination or election or by May 15th of that calendar year, whichever is later, but at least 30 days before the primary or general election.
 Subsequent candidate reports are due on or before May 15th of each succeeding year the individual continues to be a candidate, regardless of primary date.
 Any candidate who is an incumbent Member of Congress is not required to file a Candidate Report.